mjuchli/react-chat/README.md

 ## Demo message board including React (Ratchet) and ZeroMQ

 Now lets push interactions from HTTP to Websocket using ZeroMQ.
-Therefore checkout the application and create a virtualhost pointing to the `/web` directory: `react.local`

 Start server (on port 9090):